Skip to Content

 Contaminants in PFAS testing

 A key consideration for any PFAS method is to avoid contamination that can impact the accuracy of data, including those coming from sample preparation techniques such as filtration.
 Currently, most PFAS analytical methods are for “clean” matrices, such as drinking water, and often do not require filtration as a part of sample preparation.
-However, methods such as SW-846 Method 8327, ASTM D7968, ASTM D7979, EPA 1633, and ISO 21675 involve matrices that could have a higher degree of particulates, such as wastewater.
-Particulates in solution must be removed prior to LC-MS/MS, as they can be detrimental to sample analysis, column longevity, and overall instrument function.
+However, methods such as SW-846 Method 8327, ASTM D7968, ASTM D7979, EPA 1633, ASTM D8421, and ISO 21675 involve matrices that could have a higher degree of particulates, such as wastewater.
+Particulates in solution must be removed prior to LC-MS/MS, as they can be detrimental to sample analysis, column longevity, resulting data quality, and overall instrument function.
 These methods identify the need for filtration using membranes in a syringe filter format.

 Materials and Methods